 - Create your first Git repository

-- Making a haunting choice: GUI or Terminal
+- Making an important choice: GUI or Terminal

 - Setting up you Git environment locally